ecrucru/anticrux/README.md

 ```

 These results are composed of :
-- the latest estimated rating of the engine
+- The latest estimated rating of the engine
-- the initial rating of the engine determined during the ramp-up phase
+- The initial rating of the engine determined during the ramp-up phase
-- the number of played games and their results
+- The number of played games and their results

 The estimations follow the rules edicted by the chess federation FIDE.
 The principles are :
 - The player is identified by its name : 2 different levels are 2 separate players even if the engine is the same